leibniz2/cmsc178FinalProject/README.md

  - Two levels
  - Complete Sprite animations

+#### Credits to these wonderful tutorials

+- LazyFoo tutorials
+- Shaun Mitchell guide to game development
+- opengltutorials.com and sdltutorials.com

 #### If you like this, please give me a star. :) <br> Feel free to submit pull requests and issues.